GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Coyote's Mask (Pack Instincts): buffs can be individually procced by 3 players using it and can therefore all be active at the same time
 - Dodge City Gunslinger's Holster (Quick Draw): while at full Headhunter stacks, killing a target with a headshot from a pistol will cause the Dodge City stacks to temporarily boost Headhunter's cap for the next shot, therefore causing an insane amount of damage
 - Eagle Bearer (Tenacity): in PVP, provides an important reload speed bonus
-- Lady Death (Breathe Free): the speed boost also procs when holding it while a target dies from your status effects or a warhound you killed explodes
+- Lady Death (Breathe Free): the speed boost also procs when holding it while a target dies from your status effects or a warhound you killed explodes. melee'ing with a shield also benefits from the melee damage
 - Mantis (In Plain Sight): the headshot damage boost is always active in PVP
 - Merciless (Binary Trigger): affected by weapon damage, DTA, DTH and OOCD but not by explosive damage
 - Nemesis (Electromagnetic Accelerator): swapping to another weapon after charging it will automatically make it shoot